firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://torstatus.blutmagie.de/ip_list_all.php/Tor_ip_list_ALL.csv).

-The last time downloaded was found to be dated: Mon Jun  1 23:27:09 UTC 2015.
+The last time downloaded was found to be dated: Tue Jun  2 00:00:12 UTC 2015.

 The ipset `bm_tor` has **6513** entries, **6513** unique IPs.